-The church was built by monks from the Order of the Holy Sepulchre, before 1212.
-They left Chmelov in 1313, when they exchanged it for Lendak in Spiš, and the church was transformed into a parish.
-During the Renaissance, as in many other churches in the region of Šariš and Spiš, the church was rebuilt, changing, among others, crowning of the tower.
-In the following centuries only minor repairs were made.
+Church of the Holy Cross was built by monks from the Order of the Holy Sepulcher before 1212, when their monastery was recorded in the village.
+They left Chmeľov in 1313 when they exchanged it for Lendak in Spiš region.
+The church was then transformed into a parish building, which was recorded in the lists of papal tithes from the 1330s.
+During the Renaissance, as in many other churches in the region of Šariš and Spiš, the church was rebuilt, when, among others, the crown of the tower was changed.
+In the following centuries, only minor repairs were made.

 The church was built on a hill in the middle of the settlement, as a typical early-Gothic rural building, consisting of an aisleless, rectangular nave, a polygonal, narrower and lower chancel on the eastern side, and a small sacristy attached to its northern wall.
 Still in the Middle Ages, a western four-sided tower was added, originally probably covered with a hip roof.

 The interior of the church was illuminated by narrow and small windows, already topped with pointed arches, located between massive buttresses.
 The windows on both sides were splayed.
 In the chancel, it were probably enlarged in the later Gothic period and equipped with tracery.
 The ogival form was also given to the portals: western and southern ones in the nave and one leading from the chancel to the sacristy.
 The richest form was obtained by the main southern portal, moulded above the plinth up to the crown of the archivolt with two shafts.